Aaron-Zhao123/blog/index.md

 Hello, thanks for visiting my personal wiki.

-My name is Aaron Zhao, a Master student at the Computer Laboratory of University of Cambridge.
+My name is Aaron Zhao, currently a Master student at the Computer Laboratory of University of Cambridge.

 I am actively researching on neural network related hardware architectures.
 A list of my previous projects can be found [here](/blog/projects/projects_sum.html).